N4si/DevSecOps-Project/README.md

 **Step 1: Launch EC2 (Ubuntu 22.04):**

-- Provision an EC2 instance on AWS with Ubuntu 22.04.
+- Provision an EC2 instance on Azure with Ubuntu 22.04.
 - Connect to the instance using SSH.

 **Step 2: Clone the Code:**